Liam Hood: Salford Red Devils

 Hood joined Salford for the 2016 season after being released by Leeds.
 He made 22 appearances scoring only once.
 He was one of many players to be released at the end of 2015.

 Leigh Centurions

 On 10 August 2020, it was confirmed that Hood had re-signed for Leigh.

 Wakefield Trinity

 On 17 August 2021, it was reported that he had signed for Wakefield Trinity in the Super League.

+Hood made 21 appearances for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.

+Castleford Tigers

+On 2 October 2025, Castleford Tigers announced the signing of Hood on a one-year deal with the option of a further year.

 International career

 Liam made his international début for Scotland in the 2012 European Cup.

 In October and November 2015, Liam played for Scotland in the 2015 European Cup.